 2. Check the Anode Rod

-The anode rod is a crucial component that protects your water heater tank from corrosion.
-It’s designed to attract and neutralize corrosive minerals in the water, sacrificing itself instead of your tank.
-Over time, this rod will degrade, and if it’s fully depleted, your tank becomes vulnerable to corrosion..
+The anode rod protects your water heater tank from corrosion.
+It attracts and neutralizes corrosive minerals, sacrificing itself instead of your tank.
+When the rod is depleted, your tank becomes vulnerable to rust.

-Replace it if: It’s less than ½ inch thick, heavily pitted, or coated with calcium buildup
+Replace it if: Less than ½ inch thick, heavily pitted, or coated with calcium

-This small part can add several years to the life of your water heater when replaced on time.
+Plumbing Tip: Replacing this small part can add several years to your water heater’s lifespan.

 A powered anode rod uses a small amount of electrical current to create a stronger, more consistent protective field inside your tank.
 It offers several benefits over traditional sacrificial rods: